 5. Layered system

 In terms of the practicalities of provisioning infrastructure, REST prescribes a layered solution.
 A RESTful system should be able to accommodate the introduction of intermediary servers, to expand scale when needed.
 For example, intermediary servers may be used to enable load balancing or to provide shared caches.
-Intermediary servers can act as proxies for the end servers, and gateway servers can compose responses by gathering data from multiple specialist back-end services.
+Intermediary servers can act as proxies for the back-end servers, and gateway servers can compose responses by gathering data from multiple specialist back-end services.
 Yet other layers can be introduced to focus on cross-cutting concerns such as the implementation of security policies and logging.

 6. Code-on-demand